 The flange is then prepped and coated liberally with a special polyester bonding material and the deck bonded into place.
-The joint is later thru-bolted by 1⁄4" bolts on 12" centers.
-A teak toe-rail is then screwed down with #14 screws through the deck and the hull flange, adding to its strength.
-A teak rub strake is finally added, completing the installation.
+The joint is later screwed down in the case of the TY and C-22, and in all others thru-bolted on 12" centers.